 The answer is... maybe.

-3. I'm not that good at reading e-books.
+2. I'm still not that good at reading e-books.
 I don't know if it's the chronic fatigue-related brain fog, or some other way that I am wired, but I have trouble reading text-dense items on a screen.
-That does not mean I don't want to -- No, I'm just slow about it.
-For that reason, my Google Reader is often creaking with the weight of unread items.
+The Kindle is more manageable than the laptop screen was, however.
+That does not mean I don't want to read your book -- No, I'm just slow about it.
+For that reason, my Feedly is often creaking with the weight of unread items.
 Usually, I wait until I'm better able to concentrate, or I catch up while I'm folding laundry or something.
 Otherwise, lines blur together and I don't hold onto the information as well.
 That's unfair to your book.